enpici/VillagerGPT/README.md

 If you have GPT-4 access, it is highly recommended you switch the model in the config to use GPT-4 instead of the default model.
 GPT-4 is significantly better at listening to the `system` message and thus following instructions.

 You can switch to GPT-4 by replacing `openai-model` in `config.yml` with `gpt-4`.

+Set `villagers-aware-during-conversation` to `true` if you want villagers to keep moving while talking.

 ## Commands